agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 The create function looks pretty familiar, but we've added a second parameter for the request params.
-We say it is JSON, with a given set of fields.
-Because we are expecting JSON, as well as a field called body, if any of these requirements are not met, actix will return a bad request error.
+We declare it as JSON, with a given set of fields by stating the struct to use.
+If the data coming in is not JSON, or it does not match the structure of `CreateRequest`, actix will return a bad request error.

-Upon the request looking okay, we check that the body is at least not empty.
+Upon the request looking okay, we should check that the body is not empty.
 If it is we return a bad request with a detail string.
 This is fine for the purposes of the tutorial, but for implementing more validations, I would suggest to look at [https://github.com/Keats/validator](https://github.com/Keats/validator).

 After that we do the same operations as before by getting a connection from the pool, and calling our new create function.